mkarbows/resume_repo/2d_scene/Assignment.md

 **CMSI 371** Computer Graphics, Spring 2017

 > As advertised, this is really a single overall project—a 2D animated scene implemented from the ground up—broken up into two separate assignments.
-This README contains the instructions for both of these assignments.

 # Assignment 0201
 This initial assignment is meant to get you into a development groove with 2D canvas graphics, as well as mark your first step toward an animated 2D scene.